 Traffic was stopped and crowds gathered to watch as digging began in Said Zaghloul Square, Alexandria.

-Traffic was stopped and crowds gathered to watch as digging began in Said Zaghloul Square, Alexandria.
+Background: Traffic was stopped and crowds gathered to watch as digging began in Said Zaghloul Square, Alexandria.
 Egypt, Apr 21, for the tomb of Alexander the Great, who founded the city 23 centuries ago.

 With the help of Alexandria's Greek community, Mr. Stelio Koumoutsos; a waiter by profession, has raised GBP500 to finance the work, being carried out by the United Arab Republic's Department of Antiquities.